UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 - `retcode`: The return code, described above.
 - `t`: A `Vector` of times at which the simulation state is saved.
 The length of the vector is `SimParams.num_save`
 - `frames`: A `Vector` of `NamedTuple`s containing plasma properties at each of the times in `t`.
 The length of the vector is `SimParams.num_save`
-- `params`: A NamedTuple containing simulation parameters, the computational grid, and more.
+- `grid`: A `Grid` object containing the cell and edge locations for the simulation
 - `config`: the `Config` we ran the simulation with
+- `simulation`: the `SimParams` we ran the simulation with
+- `postprocessing`: the `Postprocessing` object we used, if we used one.
 - `error`: A string containing any errors that occurred, along with traceback information.
 This is empty if `retcode` is not `:error`

 We can extract some useful global metrics from a solution, like thrust, discharge_current, and anode_efficiency.